mirado1155/phpBlog/README.md

 Go into 'authorize.php' and add your username and password (at the very top).
 This locks access to your admin page so that only you can add/remove your own posts.

 For the sake of cleanliness, I chose not to provide a link to the admin page.
 You must manually change the url to be blog/admin.php to access it.

+Lastly, you may change the header/title/etc to your heart's content, but just know that this blog was developed by me!